 Planning for Science is arranged into topics throughout the year groups.
 This allows children to build on prior learning and develop their skills from previous years.
 Retrieval practices are within all lessons to allow children to remember more and to support them in using this knowledge to support new learning.
-The question 'What do I know already?' is often used within lessons allowing the pupils to become more confident in selecting equipment, interpreting results, and becoming increasingly more confident in coming to their own conclusions.
+The question 'What do I know already?' is often used within lessons allowing the pupils to select their own equipment, interpret results, and becoming increasingly more confident in coming to their own conclusions.